itsays-zqc/my-website/docs/examples/PIC/MicroringResonator/MicroringResonator.md

 |inner_radius|2.6|float|the size of the inner radius of the ring|
 |outer_radius|3|float|the size of the outer radius of the ring|

-The properties of `Rectangle` can refer to the settings of the Ring.
+The properties of the ring structure are shown in the table above, properties of `Rectangle` can refer to the settings of the ring.
 Select simulation material by using `mesh_order` in areas where geometry overlaps, the priority of structural materials needs to be higher than that of background material.

 #### 1.7 Set Boundary
 <div class="text-justify">

 Set the boundary size of the simulation structure using optical boundary condition `OBoundary`.
 Use `geometry` to set the size and position of the boundary, and use `boundary` to set the boundary conditions at the boundary.
-The boundary properties of FDE and FDTD are set as follows.
+The boundary properties of FDE and FDTD  as follows.

 </div>

 ```python